Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/InfluxDBv1/Sequence_MeasurementName.md

 ## Description

-Name of the InfluxDB measurement container data needs to be published.
+The part of the InfluxDB data structure that describes the data stored in the associated fields.
+Measurements are strings.

 !!!
 Note